The 12 Best Places to Buy Outdoor Plants Online

 Take advantage of this modern-day avenue for selecting and purchasing live plants.
 With innovative shipping methods and customer satisfaction guarantees, online nurseries ensure successful results for thriving plants.

+The growers at Bluestone Perennials sow their plants in 100 percent biodegradable pots made from coconut husk fibers.
+Customers receive their plants in these breathable pots and plant them directly in the ground—pot and all.
 Over time, the pots become part of the soil, eliminating the need to disturb the plants by transplanting them.
 Plants develop robust root systems in the plantable and breathable pots, allowing them to get off to a healthy start in their new garden homes.

 It might seem odd to purchase a living tree from an online source, but Brighter Blooms offers a vast selection of fruit trees, flowering trees, evergreen trees, and shade trees in an enormous array of tree varieties.
 Customers can select shipment of trees from between 2 to 3 feet tall and 6 to 7 feet in height.

-Search Etsy for live plants by name or by type.
+You can search Etsy for live plants by name or by type.
 Sellers offer a broad array of annual and perennial flowering plants and shrubs in addition to vegetable bedding plants.
 Gardeners may purchase flowering and fruit trees as cuttings, bare roots, or seedlings.
 Numerous varieties of ornamental grasses and vines round out the plethora of live outdoor plant options on Etsy.

 Great Garden Plants offers perennial shrubs, flowering plants, and evergreen trees, as well as climbing vines for color and foliage.
 Throughout the website, the growers offer advice for plant selection based on specific needs, such as container plantings, rain gardens, privacy screening, landscape fillers, and a wealth of other gardening objectives.